 The Roku 3 is pretty compact, though it does have a good number of ports.
 The back includes the power cable port, an HDMI port and an Ethernet port.
 Unlike some of the previous Roku models, you can connect the Roku 3 to a wired network.
 However, you will need to have an HDMI-capable TV to use the Roku 3.
-This will be a deal-breaker for some potential buyers but, if you really want a Roku, the Roku 2 XD is still a very solid device.
+This will be a deal-breaker for some potential buyers but, if you really want a Roku, the Roku 2 XD on Amazon is still a very solid device.

 There is also a USB cable on the side that you can use to connect an external hard drive or flash drive.
 You will need to download and install the free Roku USB Media channel to use it, however.
 I was able to connect a portable 1 TB external hard drive(no power cable.
 The Roku was able to power it) to mine and start playing MP4 video files with ease.
 I have yet to use it with any other type of file, but the menu is intuitive and the files start playing quickly.